cpatsonakis/js-mutual-auth-ecies/README.md

 - [ECIES-DOA-DS](#ecies-doa-ds): This acronym stands for ECIES data origin authentication with digital signatures (DS), i.e., the sender authenticates herself **only** to the receiver by digitally signing the shared secret.
 - [ECIES-DOA-KMAC](#ecies-doa-kmac): This acronym stands for ECIES data origin authentication with keyed message authentication code.
 In this implementation, the sender uses her private key and the receivers public key to derive a shared ECDH secret.
 More details in the respective section. **(PENDING SECURITY VALIDATION, DO NOT USE RIGHT NOW)**
-- [ECIES](#ecies): This is a standard ECIES implementation which provides for authenticated encryption.
-Note that in this implementation, the message sender is anonymous. **(NOT IMPLEMENTED YET - FUTURE WORK)**
+- [ECIES](#ecies): This is a standard ECIES implementation, which provides for authenticated encryption.
+Note that in this implementation, the message sender is anonymous.

 At this point, one may wonder: Why did we develop multiple implementations that essentially provide the same properties, e.g., `ECIES-DOA-DS` and `ECIES-DOA-KMAC`?
 Well, the short answer is: for science!
 We find it interesting to explore multiple avenues in reaching the same goal.
 On a more practical note, it is useful, in some cases, to have tangible means of assessing the actual performance of different design choices!